 The only disadvantage of using tuning plates in an offset smoker is that the smoker cannot be heated up to the searing temperature.

-The reason behind this is that the tuning plates also absorb the heat produced so more fuel is required to reach higher temperatures.
+The reason behind this is that the tuning plates for smoker also absorb the heat produced so more fuel is required to reach higher temperatures.

 What is a smoker tuning plate?

-Tuning plates or baffle plates are flat plates of cast iron or stainless steel which are commonly used in reverse flow smokers. these are primarily used for heat retention and decreasing temperature fluctuation.
+Tuning plates or offset smoker baffle plate are flat plates of cast iron or stainless steel which are commonly used in reverse flow smokers. these are primarily used for heat retention and decreasing temperature fluctuation.